-Profiling a spectrum manually involves a lot of effort in setting initial concentrations and cluster frequencies.
-You can have Profiler suggest a fit for either the currently selected compound, a selection of compounds, or all compounds in the compound table.
-This allows you to focus your efforts on tasks like refining your overall analysis of the spectrum, or resolving overlapped compounds.
+Profiling a spectrum manually may involve a lot of effort in setting compound cluster positions and compound concentrations.
+You can have Profiler fit cluster postions using the "Compound Snapper" tool or compound concentrations using the "Concentration Fitting and Optimization Tool" for either the currently selected compound, a selection of compounds, or all compounds in the compound table.

-How do I fit one or more compounds automatically?
+How do I fit one or more clusters automatically?

-- 1. Select one or more compounds in the Compound Table. - 2.
-In the Compound menu, click Fit Automatically.
+- 1. Select one or more specific clusters from the selected compound in the Compound table, or select one or more compounds in the Compound Table. - 2.
+Right-click in the Compound Table and choose Snap Selection, or choose Snap Compound from the Compound menu.

-How do I fit all compounds automatically?
+How do I fit the concentration of one or more compounds automatically?

-1. In the Edit menu, click Select All, and then in the Compound menu, click Fit Automatically.
+1. In the Compound menu, select Fit Concentrations